servicepack: The Go Framework That Actually Understands How Real Development Works

 • Framework: scripts/make/servicepack/*.sh (updated by framework)

-• User: scripts/make/*.sh (your custom versions)
+• User: scripts/make/*.sh (your custom versions, take priority)

 Makefiles: